 Skip to main content

-Starting with an overview of the Ethereum and TON ecosystems, we can note that both platforms offer a similar structure of participants and services, including users who hold assets and make transactions, validators who keep the network up and running and secure, and application developers who use the blockchain as the basis for their products and services.
+Starting with an overview of the Ethereum and TON ecosystems, we can note that both platforms offer a similar structure of participants and services, including users who hold assets and make transactions, validators who keep the network running and secure, and application developers who use the blockchain as the basis for their products and services.
 Both ecosystems include custodial and non-custodial services that give users different control over their assets.

 Additionally, it is worth highlighting that both platforms facilitate the creation of decentralized applications (DApps), offering developers powerful tools and standards for development.